-Reducing the weight of a vehicle is an important measure for reducing its $CO_2$ emissions.
-Yet, the current $CO_2$ target system dis-incentivizes weight reduction: the heavier a car, the more $CO_2$ emission it is allowed to emit.
+Reducing the weight of a vehicle is an important measure for reducing its CO_2 emissions.
+Yet, the current CO_2 target system dis-incentivizes weight reduction: the heavier a car, the more CO_2 emission it is allowed to emit.
 Equally, if a manufacturer reduces the weight of its vehicles, it now faces a more stringent target.
 In comparison, a target system based on vehicle size, such as the footprint of a vehicle, is technology neutral.
-Calculations show that meeting the 95 g/km target under a footprint-based target system.
+Calculations show that meeting the 95 g/km target under a footprint-based target system can be up to 40 percent cheaper than under a weight-based target system.

 Given the development of advanced computer simulations (capable of simultaneously optimizing the material and design of every part on the vehicle), and the desire to maximize the driving range of electric vehicles, weight reduction is likely to become a much more important compliance option in the future.
 When switching to a footprint-based target system, it is important to allow sufficient lead-time to manufacturers, so that they can adapt their product plans accordingly.
-A dual-compliance approach for the 2020 standards could help in this respect: It would allow manufacturers to choose http://www.beuc.org/custom/2012-00461-01-E.pdf between a weight- or a footprint-based target for 2020, but would at the same time set the path to a mandatory footprint-based system for beyond 2020.
+A dual-compliance approach for the 2020 standards could help in this respect: It would allow manufacturers to choose between a weight- or a footprint-based target for 2020, but would at the same time set the path to a mandatory footprint-based system for beyond 2020.